Wilsoon7721/ObsidianNotebook/Vault #1/Python Programming.md

   2. If `i` is equal to 12, execute `break` which stops the rest of the code in the loop from running, and also stops the other numbers from being looped through.
 As such, the `for` loop ends there and the program skips to the code below the `for` loop, which prints the `results` list.

 As such, the output of this program will be `[20, 23, 61, 76]`.

+Another keyword that doesn't control the flow of the program, but is still useful is `pass`.

+The `pass` statement is simply a placeholder for future code, or to mark a loop or `if` statement purposely left empty.
+Nothing happens when the program executes it.
+However, since empty loops and statements are not allowed in Python, this statement is here to prevent those errors from occurring.

 #### 10. File Operations